alttch/pptop_web/doc-src/configuration.rst

 *--disable-glyphs* (disable glyphs only).
 It's recommended to disable unicode glyphs if you have an old terminal or working via old SSH client.

+ppTOP automatically detects 256-color terminals (if *$TERM* env variable ends with *256color*).
+However, some 256-color terminals may not have it.
+In this case, you may set *colors: 256* in config, to enforce 256-color palette.

 Plugins configuration
 =====================